Atlatl software review: Our real atlatl experience

 - Samuel Jackson has been attempting to work with Atlatl on addressing this issue.
 Atlatl had been cooperating with the attempts to find a solution because they the app they delivered failed to meet their obligation.

-- On January 29, 2016, Victor called Ashton to say Atlatl was no longer willing to help.
-Ashton informed Victor that he would need to deliver that news directly to me.
-Victor and I spoke later that day and I highlighted the events as listed above.
+- On January 29, 2016, the rep's boss called Ashton to say Atlatl was no longer willing to help.
+Ashton informed him that he would need to deliver that news directly to me.
+He and I spoke later that day and I highlighted the events as listed above.
 He said was given this problem, but no one had briefed him on all the details.
 He added that he can certainly understand why I was unhappy, but he didn’t think he would be allowed to work on the resources.
 I asked him definitively whether or not he was giving up on providing a working app, stating that if he was that was all I needed to hear from him as my next call would be to Rob Honeycutt.
 He stated that they wanted to avoid Rob finding out about all of this and said “let me see what I can do”.
 I asked him to update me on Monday with the status and plan going forward.

-- When asked if he thought that stance was fair and met Atlatl’s obligations to Samuel Jackson, Victor replied that “there are two sides, a personal belief and a business belief.
+- When asked if he thought that stance was fair and met Atlatl’s obligations to Samuel Jackson, he replied that “there are two sides, a personal belief and a business belief.
 Expressing how my personal morals conflict with the business answer I am forced to give would put me in a precarious situation with my employer.”

-- In clarifying the situation, I made sure Victor understood I was not looking for enhancements or edits to the app, but simply a working version of what had expired.
+- In clarifying the situation, I made sure he understood I was not looking for enhancements or edits to the app, but simply a working version of what had expired.
 He understood.
-I then asked Victor, if he felt that it would be right and proper for me to sell one of my customers a product knowing that the software would expire in months making the entire product unusable.
+I then asked him if he felt that it would be right and proper for me to sell one of my customers a product knowing that the software would expire in months making the entire product unusable.
 His reply was “Again, by asking me to honestly answer that you are putting me in a precarious situation.”